Skip to main contentChat with us

 Having a DR plan without testing it is insufficient for SOC 2 compliance.

-Fix: Test disaster recovery procedures at least annually with documented results.
+Fix: Test disaster-recovery procedures at least annually with documented results.

 Deploying production changes without approval or testing is a critical finding.